sauce-archives/sauce_ruby/README.markdown

 Edit features/support/sauce_helper.rb with your desired config.

-Tag your features with `@selenium` to get Sauce behaviour included.
+Tag your Sauce-intended features with `@selenium`.

 ## Using the gem
 ### RSpec